core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Endpoint lookup {#ep-lookup}

-The endpoint lookup returns registration resources which can only be manipulated by the registering endpoint.
+The endpoint lookup returns links to and information about registration resources, which themselves can only be manipulated by the registering endpoint.

 Endpoint registration resources are annotated with their endpoint names (ep), sectors (d, if present) and registration base URI (base; reports the registrant-ep's address if no explicit base was given) as well as a constant resource type (rt="core.rd-ep"); the lifetime (lt) is not reported.
 Additional endpoint attributes are added as target attributes to their endpoint link unless their specification says otherwise.